petaSk98/Brackify-Feedback/ABOUT.md

 - **Vote threshold** — Set a minimum number of votes per matchup.
 If all matchups in a round reach the threshold, the round closes early — even if the timer hasn't run out.
 - **Voter requirements** — Restrict voting by minimum account age, minimum karma, or require a verified email.
 Users who don't meet the requirements can still view the bracket but cannot vote.
 - **Show image labels** — Toggle whether item names are displayed below images during voting and in the bracket.
 - **Use filename as name** — When enabled, uploaded images automatically get their filename (without the file extension) as their display name.
 For example, uploading `sunset_beach.jpg` names the entry "sunset\_beach".
 You can still rename any entry manually afterward.
 This option only applies to image uploads — it has no effect on text entries or image URLs.
+In community mode, this option is available to all users for their own draft entries.
+When the organizer toggles it, it sets the tournament-wide default for future uploads.
+When a community user toggles it, only their own drafts are affected.
 - **Default text style** — Choose a default visual style for text entries (font preset, look preset, colors, gradient).
 Individual entries can be styled differently.

 ### Text entry styling